Agent Protocol · Containment + Verification

 Verification you can trust has to be independent.

 Like a certificate authority for websites, a neutral evidence layer is credible because it is not the thing it verifies.
 Like an auditor, it is credible because it is independent of the actor being evaluated.
-GeoClear is designed to support actions across multiple agent and model ecosystems, because an accountability layer owned by any single model vendor is a weaker guarantee than one that is neutral across all of them.
+GeoClear is designed to support actions across multiple agent and model ecosystems, because an accountability layer owned by any single model vendor is a weaker assurance than one that is neutral across all of them.
 Independence is not a feature of the verification layer.
 It is what makes verification mean anything.

 Cross-vendor